quicwg/load-balancers/draft-duke-quic-load-balancers.md

-   Note that stateful load balancers that act as proxies, by terminating a QUIC connection with the client and then retrieving data from the server using QUIC or another protocol, are for all intents and purposes a server with respect to this specification.
+   Note that stateful load balancers that act as proxies, by terminating a QUIC connection with the client and then retrieving data from the server using QUIC or another protocol, are treated as a server with respect to this specification.

    When discussing security threats to QUIC-LB, we distinguish between “inside observers” and “outside observers.”
 The former lie on the